All Episodes

 Absolutely.

-In the in the day, it's kind of funny because before Katrina came, no one knew what a story it would become.
+In the day, it's kind of funny because before Katrina came, no one knew what a story it would become.

-As it became a story, a story of a extremely powerful hurricane, more powerful than this, and a uh and a horrendously ill-prepared city and state, who knew how inept uh the the the mayor Negan and and the governor would be.
+As it became a story, a story of an extremely powerful hurricane, more powerful than this, and a horrendously ill-prepared city and state who knew how inept Mayor Nagan and the governor would be.

-Uh i it became the the the power of the Katrina story uh unfolded after it actually hit.
+It became the power of the Katrina story unfolded after it actually hit.

-In the days in the days leading, I'll thirty thirty thirty I'm uh I'm Mitt Romney now at a town hall meeting.
+In the days leading out 30, 30 seconds, I'm Mitt Romney now at a town hall meeting.

-Thirty seconds, I'll Give it right back to you.
+30 seconds, I'll give it right back to you.

-As as a hurricane approaches, I I do wonder about the enormity of coverage and the and the ninety percent of people totally unaffected by by any hurricane as as it approaches, and whether most people say, okay, let me know about this.
+As a hurricane approaches, I do wonder about the enormity of coverage and the 90% of people totally unaffected by any hurricane as it approaches and whether most people say, okay, let me know about this.

 Put it in the newscast somewhere.

-But i I guess it's just a matter of degree.
+But I guess it's just a matter of degree.

-Full hours of shows, the beginning of every newscast.
+Full hours of shows, the beginning of every newscast is like, man.

-At this point, they're showing this to be bearing down on all on the coast, and you're talking about potential loss of life, you're talking about potentially billions of dollars of damage.
+At this point, they're showing this to be bearing down all along the coast.

 Americans, we all care about our fellow Americans.